Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 # Adventurers Like You: Skyrim Local Co-op ALPHA

 ## Developer's Note
 I started developing this mod in January of 2021 without ever coding a personal project in C++ and without much programming knowledge at all.
+The mission: craft a ***fun*** multiplayer experience with as few concessions as possible, allowing each player to feel as if they were player 1 and not just a controllable NPC (even though under the hood, that is essentially what players 2-4 are).

-Over the intervening time period, I've probably clocked in close to 8k hours and have decided to take a break from active development, primarily due to health reasons, but also due to having less time to work on the project.
+Over the intervening time period, I've probably clocked in close to 8k hours and have decided to take a break from active development, primarily due to health concerns.
 So for the time being, I hope that the ample amount of documentation spread throughout the codebase will provide you with my reasoning for certain design decisions and paint a clearer picture of what I was trying to achieve.
 There are clearly a lot of workarounds, hacky solutions, feature creep, and bugs, but that's to be expected when implementing multiplayer in a singleplayer game, especially with my complete lack of reverse-engineering knowledge and very limited programming knowledge in general.
 I hope to someday come back and improve upon the code through a re-write from the ground up, but in the meantime, feel free to contribute and ask questions.
 I'll try to answer as many of them as I can.

 And with that being said, I hope you enjoy the mod because what's better than experiencing the boundless magic of modded Skyrim?
-Experiencing it with friends and family!
+Experiencing it with friends and family — with adventurers like you!

+## [For Users]
+### Getting Started and Important Notes
+- This mod requires that ***at least two XInput-compatible controllers*** are plugged into your computer before starting a co-op session.
+- Almost all of the mod's testing was done on ***Skyrim version 1.5.97***, so for the most stable experience, your best bet is to downgrade your Skyrim installation to this version.
+- After installing the mod for the first time, always ***start a new playthrough and dedicate the playthrough to co-op***.
+Minimize progressing player 1's character outside of co-op.
+- As of this time, ***removing the mod mid-playthrough is not recommended*** and will lead to freezes when loading saves.
+- To summon other players, after loading a save, first ***ensure player 1 is not in combat***.
+Then press and hold the `Back` then `Start` buttons on ***player 1's*** controller.
+This will establish which player is recognized as player 1 by the mod and open the Summoning Menu.
+- Have a peek at the mod's ***MCM*** once it fully loads to ***learn about and customize the mod's extensive settings***.
+Settings include:
+  - Camera options
+  - Cheats/debug options
+  - Character options for all players
+  - Emote idle assignment
+  - Menu control options
+  - Movement speed/rotation options for all players
+  - Player action options for all players
+  - Progression options
+  - Unique controls customization for each player
+  - User interface options
+- ***Save frequently*** while playing.
+- ***Stick together*** when possible to ensure all players are on-screen and easy to see.
+There are also some options to improve player visibility, such as player indicators, camera object fade options, and player-focal camera positioning when players are far apart.
+And finally, if seeing "the void" outside of the traversable map does not bother you, disabling camera collisions altogether provides the smoothest experience.
+- If a certain interaction is not triggering for any player, ***switch back to the default third person camera and attempt the interaction again with player 1***.
+- ***Bugs are inevitable, and in some cases, correctable***.
+Before reporting an issue, please use the ***debug binds*** or ***Debug Menu options*** to troubleshoot issues as they arise.
+If the bug recurs frequently even after using said options, please include what debug options you've used and/or a crash log if you've also installed a crash logger.

 ## [Build Steps and Tips]
 ### Setting Up the Build Environment and Dependencies.